-In a previous blog, we described how the Sense energy monitor connects to the main breakers of your electrical panel, and unlike currently installed US smart meters, it records the power signal at a much higher rate — in the range of millions of samples per second.
+In a previous post, we described how the Sense energy monitor connects to the main breakers of your electrical panel, and unlike currently installed US smart meters, it records the power signal at a much higher rate — in the range of millions of samples per second.
 Many people have asked us why our monitor records the data at such a high frequency and whether there are any benefits to doing so.
 To answer this question, let’s dive into our data and show you the effect of increasing sampling frequency on the data analysis and the load disaggregation results.

 Currently, smart meters record power data and transmit it at an hourly rate or every 15 minutes with an approximate delay of 36 hours over the wide area network (WAN) to utilities companies.
 Since utilities primarily use the recorded data for billing and monitoring purposes, they have little need to support higher sampling and transmission rates.
 It is worth noting that other types of networks, such as a home area network (HAN), can help increase the data transmission rate of a smart meter, and currently do so every 6-7.5 second.
 However, these rates are still insufficient to support the features that Sense offers.
 More details about smart meters and their frequencies of operation can also be found here.